slatedocs/slate/source/includes/v4/_other_data.md

 ### Response

-The json response contains a list of states as an array and a meta block.
+The JSON response contains a list of states as an array and a meta block.

 - name (string), the name of the state
 - id (integer), the unique database id of the state